crate/crate-npgsql/README.rst

 CrateDB Npgsql Plugin
 =====================

-A plugin for `Npgsql`_ that provides support for `CrateDB`_.
+A `.NET`_ plugin for `Npgsql`_ that provides backwards compatibility support for `CrateDB`_ versions 4.1.x and earlier.
+CrateDB versions 4.2 and later work with Npgsql without the need for a plugin.

-Starting with CrateDB 4.2.0 the upstream `Npgsql`_ project can be used directly, and this forked version is no longer necessary.
+This plugin depends on a `fork`_ of the upstream Npgsql project to work.
+(Nuget will handle this for you.)

 Contributing
 ============